skylee03/clojask-website/content/md/pages/about.md

  :page-index 0
  :navbar? true}

-## <br>
 This is the documentation library for the data frame with parallel computing for larger-than-memory dataset library written in Clojure.
-The source code can be found on [GitHub](https://github.com/clojure-finance/clojask).
+The [source code](https://github.com/clojure-finance/clojask) can be found on GitHub.

 ## Report Bugs